flavz27/vi_mse/README.md

 ### Custom configs

-Include am `API_KEY.json` file under the `src` directory with the following structure, where `CONTENT` is the api key from mlab itself.
+Include an `API_KEY.json` file under the `src` directory with the following structure, where `CONTENT` is the api key from mlab itself.

 ```json
 {
     "API_KEY" : "CONTENT"
 }
 ```